NPTfisheries/nutrient-enhancement/README.md

 # nutrient-enhancement

 Nez Perce Tribe nutrient enhancement study and analysis.
-Does adding fish carcasses from broodstock and fish buy-back sources increase natural productivity in historically underperforming streams?
+Does adding fish carcasses from hatchery broodstock and the Fish Buy Initiative increase natural productivity in historically under performing streams?

-# Nez Perce Tribe Nutrient Enhancement Study
+# Carcass-Based Nutrient Supplementation Study

-This repository contains code, data structure, and documentation for the Nez Perce Tribe's experimental study evaluating the ecological effects of nutrient enhancement in tributary streams of the Snake River Basin.
+This repository contains code, data structure, and documentation for the Nez Perce Tribe's experimental study evaluating the ecological effects of nutrient enhancement in tributary streams of the Clearwater River subbasin.

 ## 🎯 Objective

-To determine whether adding salmon carcasses and nutrient-rich byproducts (e.g., from the broodstock and fish buy-back program) increases natural fish productivity, including juvenile abundance, biomass, and overall food web support.
+To determine whether adding salmon carcasses and nutrient-rich byproducts (e.g., from the Fish Buy Initiative) increases natural fish productivity, including juvenile growth and survival and overall food web support.

 Specifically, we ask:

-- Does nutrient enhancement improve fish abundance or biomass relative to untreated control streams?
+- Does nutrient enhancement improve fish growth or biomass relative to untreated control streams?
+- Does nutrient supplementation delay juvenile emigration timing due to relieved density dependence?
+- Does survival from natal rearing areas increase relative to control streams?
 - Are impacts proportional to the amount of nutrients added (1× vs. 2× historical productivity levels)?
 - Are responses consistent across streams with different baseline productivity levels?